rossanag/webpack-react-app/README.md

 The identity-obj-proxy is used to inject the class names into the snapshot file.
 I had to create a __mock__ folder with the fileMock.ts and styleMock.ts for using CSS modules.

+20- Running tests, you can see in package.json the differents options to run test.
+The test I wrote create a snapshot folder in the same folder the test, the name is _snapshots_

 __Note :__ I needed to import the latest version of jest-cli in order to correctly import .css files ``` npm i -D jest-cli@latest ```
 There are several solutions around, but this one I found in a stackoverflow post was the only one it worked for me.